Türk Ekonomi Bankası

 Türk Ekonomi Bankası (TEB; English: Turkish Economy Bank) is one of Turkey’s oldest financial institutions.
-BNP Paribas owns 45 percent of TEB's equity capital directly.
-The remaining 55 percent is owned by a holding company that is itself jointly owned by BNP Paribas and the Çolakoğlu Group (50 percent each).
+BNP Paribas owns 45% of TEB's equity capital directly.
+The remaining 55% is owned by a holding company that is itself jointly owned by BNP Paribas and the Çolakoğlu Group (50% each).

 Overview

 In addition to providing its customers with corporate, SME, commercial, treasury & capital market, retail, and private banking products and services, TEB also supplies investment, leasing, factoring, and portfolio management financial services and products through its subsidiaries and group companies.
 TEB is a bank that provides consumer loans, vehicle loans, housing loans and commercial loans.

-Originally established in the city of İzmit in 1927 as a privately owned joint-stock company with the name Kocaeli Halk Bankası TAŞ, in 2005 TEB entered into a strategic partnership with BNP Paribas.
+Originally established in the city of İzmit in 1927 as a privately owned joint-stock company with the name Kocaeli Halk Bankası TAŞ; in 2005, TEB entered into a strategic partnership with BNP Paribas.

 TEB was one of the first banks in Turkey to enter into mobile banking.
 The bank’s investments in this business line were centered around its CEPTETEB platform, a mobile application released in 2008.

 TEB first entered the SME banking business in 2005.
 TEB is also active is startup business banking.

 As of end-2019, TEB had around nine thousand employees on its payroll and was serving customers through extensive branch and ATM networks, its CEPTETEB and CEPTETEB İŞTE mobile apps, an online banking website, and a call center.

-TEB is a partner in American financial company Bank of America's International ATM Partnership.
+TEB is a partner in Bank of America's International ATM Partnership.